peppelinux/draft-demarco-cose-header-federation-trust-chain/draft-demarco-cose-header-federation-trust-chain.md

 that are needed for the security and verifiability of the message, such as algorithms and keys.

-OpenID Connect Federation 1.0 [OIDC-FED] is a general purpose attestation mechanism to obtain verifiable metadata and cryptographic keys.
+OpenID Federation 1.0 [OIDC-FED] is a general purpose attestation mechanism to obtain verifiable metadata and cryptographic keys.